atbay1989/LuriaInterpreter/README.md

     readboolean x // a readboolean statement, interrupting the program to await user input
     // of a boolean value

+##### Read Statements
+Because Luria is *dynamically typed*, provided are three means of accepting user input, each for assigning a new value to either a number, boolean or string variable.
+Read statements block interpretation of the program until a user inputs a value, for example;

+    variable aString = "sad";
+    variable aNumber = 1;
+    variable aBoolean = false;
+    read aString;
+    // happy
+    // aString = happy;
+    read aNumber;
+    // 10
+    // aNumber = 10;
+    read aBoolean;
+    // true
+    // aBoolean = true

 #### Arithmetic Expressions
 ##### Binary Operations
 Luria supplies the elementary arithmetic operators addition, subtraction, multiplication, and division.
 Modulo and exponent are also supported.
 These binary operators are expressed in *infix* notation.